LLNL/RAJA/docs/sphinx/user_guide/tutorial/offset-layout.rst

   | 0 | 0 | 0 | 0 | 0 |
   +---+---+---+---+---+

-After applying the stencil, the output lattice is expected to take the form:
+After applying the stencil, the output lattice and values are:

   +---+---+---+---+---+
   | 0 | 0 | 0 | 0 | 0 |